Suspension Settings and Malfunction Indicator Symbols

 The amber or black an white shock absorber or spring, with or without an exclamation point, is an Active Suspension Warning symbol.
 In black and white, it is seen in the information screen and will be accompanied by text describing the issue and what can be done.

-This version shows a vehicle, SUV or van on an uneven line, meant to be the ground.
-It too indicates a active suspension issue that needs to be checked.
-This version is called an Active Damper System (ADS), where a damper is actually a shock absorber.
+These show a vehicle, SUV or van, one on an uneven line, meant to be the ground, and the second seen from behind with up down arrow.
+They too indicate an active suspension issue that needs to be checked.
+The first version is called an Active Damper System (ADS), where a damper is actually a shock absorber.
+The second, with two additional indicators below, is the Electronic Air Suspension system from Toyota.

 This is yet another version of an Air Suspension system, shown as a rectangle pinched in the center with arrows above and below and an exclamation point inside, which denotes a malfunction.
 In any of these cases, if the advanced system fails, the suspension will default to an average and perfectly safe response mode and the car will be safe to drive.
 Have the advanced system checked out by you dealer or authorized repair shop as soon as possible.